 Julian Gaberle, David Z. Gao, Matthew B. Watkins, and Alexander Shluger

-Journal of Computational Chemistry, January 2016
+Journal of Physical Chemistry, January 2016

 Understanding the adsorption of organic molecules at insulating surfaces at room and elevated temperatures is important for many fields from catalysis to molecular electronics.
 However, at such temperatures the entropic contributions to adsorption become significant and have to be considered.